 Hotel accommodation

 From mid-July to mid-August, jellyfish can be found in the sea.
 Places of their aggregation depend on the direction of underwater currents, so there are less such creatures in Nabeul and Hammamet but more in Sousse, Monastir, and Mahdia.
-Jellyfish are plankton that moves only in the direction of a current.
+Jellyfish are plankton that move only in the direction of a current.
 Jellyfish that are brought by currents to swimming areas simply stay in the water and do not harm people.

 The most common jellyfish in the Mediterranean waters is Aurelia aurita.
 It is completely transparent and can be of various shades from white to pale blue (rarely – pink).
 The sensation of a jellyfish burn can be compared to that of nettles.
 If a person has no particular allergies, he or she will experience mild irritation in the burn area, which can be relieved by abundantly rinsing it with water.